gsoules/MkDocs/digital-archive/docs/archivist/items.md

-    **Tip #1**: Quickly find vocabulary terms in the **_Type_**, **_Subject_**, and **_Place_** dropdown lists by typing into the search box that appears when you click on the dropdown.
+    **Tip #1**: Quickly find vocabulary terms in the **_Type_**, **_Subject_**, and **_Place_** dropdown lists by typing into the search box that appears when you click on the field's dropdown.
 In the screenshot below, typing `neg` displayed three choices containing the word `Negative`.
 Click on a choice to select it.

     ![Searchable dropdown list](items-4.jpg)